ShreyaaChauhan/My-Dev-journal/README.md

 - A five-person startup is likely to find a microservice architecture a drag.
 A hundred-person scale-up that is growing rapidly is likely to find that its growth is much easier to accommodate with a microservice architecture properly aligned around its product development efforts.
 - "Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations" ​—​Melvin Conway,
 - The whole point of a microservice is being able to make a change to one service and deploy it without needing to change any other part of the system.
 This is really quite important.
-- "A structure is stable if cohesion is strong and coupling is low." -Larry Constantine,
+- "A structure is stable if cohesion is strong and coupling is low." -Larry Constantine, Cohesion and coupling are two ways to express the different trade-offs we make about where and why we group code; there is no one ideal method to arrange our code.
+Finding the ideal balance between these two concepts—one that makes the most sense for your particular situation and the issues you are now facing—is all we can do.

 ## 20.12.2024
 - SLAP - Single Level of Abstraction Principle (for writing cleaner code)